 Deficiencies of these trace minerals may not lead to clinical disease but may manifest in the inability of animals to meet growth rate targets.
 Equally, supplementation of these trace minerals may not improve growth or maintain health unless the basic nutritional grassland feed demands are met, and the animals’ dry-matter-intake is not restricted.

-The competitor capsule is a copper oxide wire capsule supplying copper needle.
-The competitor bolus delivers selenium, cobalt and iodone.
+The competitor capsule is a copper oxide wire capsule supplying copper needles.
+The competitor bolus delivers selenium, cobalt, and iodine.
 All claim a 5-6 month delivery period.
-The benefit of these technologies is that the trace minerals are released in combination and in a soluble form the animal can immediately utilise.
+The benefit of these technologies is that the trace minerals are released in combination and in a soluble form the animal can immediately utilize.